Fox-ML-infrastructure/Fox-v1-infra/LEGAL/FAQ.md

 ### Q: Can I modify the Software?

-**A:** With a commercial license, you may modify the Software for internal commercial use, subject to restrictions:
+**A:** Yes.
+With a commercial license, you may modify the Software for your own internal commercial use.

-- Modifications are limited to configuration, integration, and interface layers
+However:

+- Modifications must remain for your internal use only
-- You may NOT modify the core functionality, algorithms, or architecture
+- You may not distribute modified versions
-- Any modifications that alter core functionality require Licensor's prior written consent
+- You may not create derivative products that compete with FoxML Core
+- Any work that qualifies as a derivative of the Software is owned by Licensor and licensed back to you under the terms of your commercial license

-See `COMMERCIAL_LICENSE.md` Section 3 for complete modification rights.
+See `COMMERCIAL_LICENSE.md` Section 3 ("Licensee Developments") for complete details.

-**Note:** A commercial license does NOT grant source code access.
-You are licensing the Software as provided.

 ---